 Alokian glanced past the man, straight at Xioth.
 His bright green eyes blinked slowly before he shook his head.
 “No thank you.
 I must set course to Talliue, my plans have changed.”

-Gathering his things, Alokian kept glancing at Xioth, the intensity of the gaze echoed throughout the room setting of a wave of uncomfortable vibes.
+Gathering his things, Alokian kept glancing at Xioth, the intensity of the gaze echoed throughout the room setting of a wave of uncomfortable feeling.
 The few men in the inn felt the disturbance in the air and were now observing the encounter.

 “Travel well and travel fast, our paths will cross again soon.
-Until then take the letter and make haze towards Vasion.”
+Until then take the letter and make haze towards Vassion.”
 Picking up a scabbard, Alokian placed it around his hips, continuing to stare Xioth down as he tightened it.

 Nodding, Xioth tried to break a smile, but the energy of the encountered unnerved him and as much as he tried, he could not find the words to reply.